 Diving in, what are the main divisions in headworn AR?
 The first delineation is passthrough and seethrough as noted.
 Let’s tackle that first, then further subdivide.

 Seethrough AR involves transparent lenses on which graphics are projected.
-Though approaches can vary (more on that in a bit) this often includes waveguide-based projection systems that guide light to its destination and liquid crystal on silicon (LCOS) microdisplays.
+Though approaches can vary, this often includes waveguide-based projection systems that guide light to its destination and liquid crystal on silicon (LCOS) microdisplays.
 Examples include Snap Spectacles and Meta Orion, while advantages include greater awareness of one’s surroundings and, often, a lighter form factor.
 This theoretically translates to greater potential for mobility and social acceptability – at least in seethrough AR’s theoretical endpoints.
+Disadvantages include washed-out and low-contrast visuals, among other things.
+Another big challenge is the format’s outsized reliance on elements that don’t benefit from Moore’s law.
+In other words, the laws of physics.

 Formats and Flavors